ministryofjustice/technical-guidance/standards/using-3rd-party-open-source-products.md

 If the open source code is used for a critical security function, the community must be very responsive to emerging vulnerabilities.
 Equally, a much slower response is acceptable for non-critical code libraries.

+Responses should include healthy discussion of the severity/validity of a given issue, and timely fixes for vulnerabilities which are deemed to be serious.

 ### Support for the normal use of the code can be obtained from the community at zero cost

 If this is not present, then this is a commercial product, and must be considered alongside other products with licensing or support costs